-But, and don't miss this, there's a positive side of this verse too.
-Keep reading: "Test me in this way," says the Lord of Armies (bring the tithe to me first, and ...).
+But, and don't miss this, there's a positive side of this Malach 3:10, too.
+Look: "Test me in this way," says the Lord of Armies (bring the tithe to me first, and...).
 "See if I will not open the floodgates of heaven and pour out a blessing for you without measure."
-Put me first, he says, and I'll use your firstfruit offering as a channel of blessing back to you.
-Test me in this, he says, and see if I don't do it.
-I, for one, have tested him, as have many people in this church, and he's proven true.
-Sometimes, it is a financial blessing-often, it's that.
-Sometimes, he blesses you in other ways beyond financial, though!
-Either way, he promises to use your obedience as a channel of blessing into your life.
-That's an invitation to you.
+Try me, he says.
+Put me first, and see if I won't use your obedience as a channel of blessing back into your life.
+Test him!
+Listen, I've done this, as have many people in this church, and he's proven true.
+Sometimes it comes in the form of a financial blessing--often it's that.
+Other times he blesses you in other ways beyond financial!
+Either way, he promises here to use your obedience as a channel of blessing into your life.
+That's an invitation to you, my challenge to you.
 Test him!